 The nugget of a personality assessment is uncovering the basic fear and desire of each personality type.
 This helps in interpreting behavior—both good and bad—as well as understanding the motivation behind it.

 You cannot be mentally tough if you are not emotionally aware of your environment.

 As leaders, it’s important to build your emotional intelligence skills because tuning into the emotions that control different personalities will help you gain a more accurate view of your surroundings.
 This awareness impacts both relationships and the bottom line.

-Here are tips on how to use emotional intelligence to interpret and understand how nine personalities types express their emotions:
+Here are tips on how to use emotional intelligence to interpret and understand other people.
+I often relied upon the Enneagram to learn how nine personalities types express their emotions: